MycallMike123/alx-pre_course/README.md

-This is the readme file in the root of the repository
+This is the readme file in the root of the repo